cuiyongbo/hello-world/my_wiki/military_terms.rst

 Chinese President Xi Jinping has told the :abbr:`NPC (National People's Congress)` that China must not become complacent about its development.

+|
+| complacent
+| complacency
+| Definition: showing smug or uncritical satisfication with oneself or one's achievements.
+| Synonyms: self-satisfied
+| Usage: You can't afford to be complacent about security.
+|
+| vigilante [义警]
+| Definition: a member of a self-appointed group of citizens who undertake law enforcement in their community without legal authority, typically because the legal agencies are thought to be inadequate.